AmericanPresidentJimmyCarter/yasd-discord-bot/manual/README.md

 - `--optimized-sd`: Whether or not to hide sampler or other options not available to optimized SD.

+- `--restrict-slash-to-channel <channel_id>`: Discord channel ID to restrict your slash commands to.

 ### config.yml for Stable Diffusion Executor